burklight/convex-IB-Lagrangian-PyTorch/README.md

 Code for the article ["The Convex Information Bottleneck Lagrangian"](https://arxiv.org/abs/1911.11000).
 This code is meant to verify and obtain the figures from the article.

 This is a theoretical article.
-An implementation of the ["Nonlinear Information Bottleneck, 2019"](https://arxiv.org/abs/1705.02436), from Artemy Kolchinsky, Brendan D. Tracey and David H. Wolpert in PyTorch can be found ["here"](https://github.com/burklight/nonlinear-IB-PyTorch) and in Tensorflow ["here"](https://github.com/artemyk/nonlinearIB).
+An updated implementation of the ["Nonlinear Information Bottleneck, 2019"](https://arxiv.org/abs/1705.02436), from Artemy Kolchinsky, Brendan D. Tracey and David H. Wolpert in PyTorch can be found ["here"](https://github.com/burklight/nonlinear-IB-PyTorch) and in Tensorflow ["here"](https://github.com/artemyk/nonlinearIB).
 In the PyTorch implementation we added the possibility of using the Convex Information Bottleneck Lagrangian.

 ## Requirements